dougeby/IntuneDocs/intune-user-help/sync-your-device-manually-windows.md

     ![Screenshot of the Windows taskbar on a device's desktop.
 Company Portal app icon has been clicked to show a menu with options "Pin to taskbar," "Close window," and "Sync this device" action.](./media/sync-device-from-start-menu-1807.png)

 3. Select **Sync this device**.
 The Company Portal app opens to the **Settings** page and initiates your sync.

+## Sync from Settings App
+Complete these steps to manually sync your Microsoft HoloLens, Windows 10 desktop, Windows 10 Mobile, or Windows Phone 8.1 devices from the Settings app.

 ### Windows 10 desktop
 1. On your device, select **Start** > **Settings**.